 But not all medical gaslighting is on purpose.
 Doctors may be having a busy day and need to get on to the next patient, or they have an underlying unconscious bias.
-Medical gaslighting has been shown to happen more frequently to women, people of color, and individuals with chronic conditions — like the elderly.
+Medical gaslighting has been shown to happen more frequently to women, people of color, and individuals with chronic conditions — like the elderly or individuals struggling with mental health conditions.
 But medical concerns should always be taken seriously because they could have implications for your long-term health.

 Signs of Medical Gaslighting

-Here are some of the signs that you may be experiencing medical gaslighting:
+Here are some of the red flags that you may be experiencing medical gaslighting:

 - Your symptoms or concerns about your health are dismissed or ignored without discussion.

-- You feel like your healthcare provider is blaming you.
+- You feel like a medical professional is blaming you.

-- You feel like you have to argue to be heard or taken seriously about your health.
+- You feel like you have to argue to be heard or taken seriously about your health and medical care.